au-ts/libvmm/docs/camkes_to_cp_guide.md

     }
 }
 ```

-seL4CP provides a similar [ring buffer library][Lucy ShRingBuf] for the same purpose.
-An example configuration looks like this:
+There is an external library [ring buffer library][Lucy ShRingBuf] available for seL4CP that achieves the same goal.
+An example configuration for the ring buffers looks like this:
 ```xml
 <system>
     <!-- shared memory for ring buffer mechanism -->